Raspberry spur blight: Disease control

-Methods of controlling this disease include improving air circulation to allow fast drying of the plant, removing weeds that slow air flow, reducing the number of wet periods the plant is exposed to, avoiding the use of fertilizers because it promotes growth of susceptible tissue targeted by the pathogen, thinning plants for better light exposure and removing possible sources of inoculum.
+Methods of controlling this disease include improving air circulation to allow fast drying of the plant, removing weeds that slow airflow, reducing the number of wet periods the plant is exposed to, avoiding the use of fertilizers because it promotes growth of susceptible tissue targeted by the pathogen, thinning plants for better light exposure and removing possible sources of inoculum.
 Removing sources of inoculum can be completed by destroying wild brambles that may carry the disease, removing and destroying all previously infected material and using special fungicide in certain situations.

 Other methods include starting with disease free plants, buying cultivars that are less susceptible to raspberry spur blight such as Brandywine, Killarney, Latham and Newburgh, and avoiding cultivars that have greater susceptibility such as Royalty, Titan, Canby, Skeena, Willamette, Reveille, and Sentry.
 Willamette readily infects with spur blight but is tolerant to the disease and still produces satisfactory yields.

 It is important to minimize plant wounding and maintain proper soil nutrition.
 If you plan on pruning, always allow four to five days for healing before exposing the plants to water.
 Chemicals can be used in some cases.
 However, the spraying of chemicals is only efficient if it is sprayed on the entire raspberry plant.
 These include lime sulfur or copper application, captan/fenhexamid mixture (Captevate 68WDG) applied when 8-10" shoot growth, and Strobilurins.
 Recent research indicates that chitinases may effectively control against raspberry spur blight.
 Specifically, chitinases, when applied, were found to reduce lesion size, and control infection of internal tissues.

 Notably, the application of Phytoverm, a Streptomyces avermitilis metabolite, had a similar inhibitory effect on disease growth.
 Other plant pathogens have also been found to reduce the growth rate of casual agent D. applanata such as entornopathogenic fungi (Hyphomycetes).